takumiSudo/teamSTL/README.md

 ## Training

 The trained model is saved in the folder `models/`, and trajectory and exploitability data is saved in `data/`.
+To change the directories used, change `scripts/config.py` and `scripts/config_3d.py` for `kinematic` and `rotor` dynamics correspondingly.
 To reproduce the training, please run (for instance, for autonomous drones case):
 ```bash
 python3 scripts/main.py --dynamic rotor